American Forts: East

 Camp Merritt

-A major assembly area for the Army's Hoboken Port of Embarkation during WWI.
-A stone monument was built in 1924 at the camp headquarters area, located near Grant Ave. and Knickerbocker Road.
-Three buildings supposedly still survive, one being currently used as a local restaurant.
+A major assembly area for the Army's Hoboken Port of Embarkation during WWI, consisting of over 1300 structures for 50,000 troops, on about 770 acres.
+A stone monument was built in 1924 near the camp headquarters area, located at East Madison Ave. and Knickerbocker Road.
+At least three buildings supposedly still survive, one being currently used as a local restaurant (the "Hungry Peddler" at Knickerbocker Road and Grant Ave.), and another as part of an elementary school.
+See also About Camp Merritt from Borough of Cresskill

 Garret Mountain Military Reservation